ritika-b/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 ## 3c.
 State variables `string public ...` <a name="q3c"></a>

 Again, like Javascript, contracts can have state variables and local variables. *State variables* are variables whose values are permanently stored in a contract storage; the values of *local variables*, however, are only present till the function is executing.
-There are also diffferent *types* of variables you can use within Solidity, such as `string`, `uint256`, etc. Check out the <a href="https://docs.soliditylang.org/en/v0.8.7/" target="_blank">Solidity documentation</a> to learn more about the different kinds of variables and types.
+There are also diffferent *types* of variables you can use within Solidity, such as `string`, `uint256`, etc. Check out the [Solidity documentation](https://docs.soliditylang.org/en/v0.8.7/?target=_blank) to learn more about the different kinds of variables and types.

 _Modifiers_ are used to change the level of access to these variables.
 Here are some examples of state variables with different modifiers: